 “Why use an alien language?” one of the researchers asked.

 “I would suggest that there must have been some contact with those Alterans remaining on Terra – and for centuries longer than we thought,” the Academist proposed.
-“As for reason to use Latin?
+“As for reasons to use Latin?
 A message written in an alien language, from a distant galaxy, which uses a completely unknown alphabet?
 It might have served whoever carved that pillar as a quick and effective form of code.”

 Sulla looked uncomfortable.
 “This mention of a “dark legacy, unchained from the pit” worries me, however.”